salesHgabriel/SSync.LiteDB/readme.md

 * Your server database você will work only soft delete.

 * In your client, you must perform CRUD operations while always updating the date fields.
 To assist with this, Synchronize provides insert, update, and delete methods to abstract these operations.
-Using these methods is optional, as long as the date updates are performed.
+Using these methods is optional, the date updates are performed.

 * Your client if not change your database litedb, you need set first pull to get all changes from server e set last pullet At